 Breaches and Liability

-Breach of the above-described financial assistance prohibition or corporate benefit requirements or other mandatory provisions of the Companies Act can lead to liability for the relevant company’s management.
+Breach of the aforementioned financial assistance prohibition or corporate benefit requirements, or other mandatory provisions of the Companies Act, can lead to liability for the relevant company’s management.
 Furthermore, any guarantee or security granted in violation of the Companies Act is generally held invalid, especially if the beneficiary knew or should have known about the violation.